smoll24/Sudoku-Java/README.md

 It follows the Model-View-Controller (MVC) design pattern, separating the game logic from the user interface.

 ### Usage:
-- To get started, clone the repository and compile the Java files.
+- Clone the repository and compile the Java files.
 - Or use the Repl.it version, found here: https://replit.com/@smoll24/Sudoku-Java?v=1